nicolasbeauvais/vue-social-sharing/CONTRIBUTING.md

 ### Commonly used NPM scripts

-    # watch and serve with hot reload unit test at localhost:8080
+    # Run Storybook to experiment with the library
     $ npm run storybook

-    # lint source codes
+    # Lint source codes
     $ npm run lint

-    # build all dist files, including npm packages
+    # Build all dist files, including npm packages
     $ npm run build

-    # run the full test suite, include linting
+    # Run the full test suite, include linting
-    $ npm test
+    $ npm run test

-    # render an example page with all the buttons
+    # Render an example page with all the buttons
     $ npm run example

 There are some other scripts available in the `scripts` section of the `package.json` file.